KvelaGorrrrnio/BscProject/web/docs/docs/index.md

 ## CLI

-The webinterface interacts with at commandline interface, that can be downloaded and build from [github](https://github.com/KvelaGorrrrnio/BscProject).
+The web interface interacts with command-line interface that can be downloaded and built at [the github repo](https://github.com/KvelaGorrrrnio/BscProject).
-For instructions on how to install and run see the [CLI-section](./cli).
+For instructions on how to install and run see the [CLI section](./cli).

 ## Further Reading